kartikay22/OIBSIP_domain_taskno2/README.md

 # OIBSIP_domain_taskno2

-Python Command-Line Password Generator
+Simple Python Password Generator
-This is a simple yet effective command-line tool for generating random passwords based on user-defined criteria.
-It's a great project for beginners to practice handling user input, string manipulation, and basic randomization in Python.
+This project is a command-line utility written in Python that generates a random password based on criteria provided by the user.
+It is a straightforward and effective tool for creating strong and secure passwords.

 Features
-User-defined Length: Specify the desired length of your password.
+User-Defined Length: You can specify exactly how long you want the password to be.

-Customizable Character Set: Choose to include or exclude letters, numbers, and special characters.
+Customizable Character Set: The script allows you to choose which character types (letters, numbers, and special characters) to include in the generated password.

-Simple Interface: A clean command-line interface makes it easy to use.
+Error Handling: It gracefully handles invalid input, such as non-numeric values for password length.

-How to Use
+How to Use -
 Prerequisites
-You need to have Python installed on your computer.
+To run this script, you must have Python installed on your computer.

 Running the Script
 Open your terminal or command prompt.

-Navigate to the directory where you saved the randompasswordgenerator.py file.
+Navigate to the directory where you have saved the password_generator.py file.

-# Example command to change directory (Windows)
+# Example for Windows:
-cd C:\Users\YourUsername\Downloads\your_project_folder
+cd C:\Users\YourUsername\Documents\YourProjectFolder

-Run the script using the following command:
+Execute the script using the python command:

-python randompasswordgenerator.py
+python password_generator.py

-The script will then prompt you to enter your preferences for the password, such as its length and the character types to include.
+Follow the on-screen prompts to enter the desired password length and choose which character types you want to include.

+Example
+Swapneel Password Generator
+enter your password lenght: 16 include letter in your password?
+(Y/N): y include number in your password?
+(Y/N): y include Special character in your password?
+(Y/N): y Your Generated Password: w!7r_jB#8T9@xL2s

 Contributing
-Feel free to fork this repository and submit pull requests to improve the project.
-You can add new features like:
+Feel free to fork this project and submit a pull request with your improvements.
+Some ideas for enhancement include:

-A graphical user interface (GUI)
+A graphical user interface (GUI) for easier interaction.

-More specific character set options

-An option to save generated passwords to a file
+The ability to copy the generated password directly to the clipboard.

-License
-This project is open-source.
+Additional security checks to ensure the password meets common complexity requirements.